galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 {: .hands_on}

-### **Cut a column from the output collection**
+### Cut a column from the output collection
-This tool showcases how the output dataset collection produced by GPU Jupyterlab tool can be used by a different Galaxy tool.
+This tool showcases how the output dataset collection produced by the GPU Jupyterlab tool can be used by a different Galaxy tool.

 > <hands-on-title>Cut</hands-on-title>
 >